suika2engine/watermelon-script/README.md

 ### Arrays

 An array element has a key, and the key must be one of integer, floating point and string.
+Keys of integer, floating point and string can be mixed.

 To create an array, assign a value with `[]` syntax.
 ```